cmdruid/nostr-socket-workshop/README.md

 # NostrSocket Workshop

-This repo is an introduction to development using the nostr protocol.
+This workshop is an introduction to development using the nostr protocol.

-We will be building an example project called `NostrSocket`, which is a very practical library for performing machine-to-machine communications using a virtual socket over the nostr network.
+We will be building an example project called `NostrSocket`, which communicates using a virtual socket over the nostr network.

 ## Overview